LePeti/set-simulation/README.md

 2. Set the .python-version file to whatever Python version you have/want to use
 3. Test with `pyenv versions` from the terminal

+## How to run simulation

+From the terminal run `python -m src.main`

 ## Columns of SET simulation data

 1. `game_id` - the ID of a complete game of SET